Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 ### Structures

-The `placement` parameter of structure sets is an array with the identifiers of structures (from the `worldgen/structures` file) and weight for how often they should be picked.
+The `structures` parameter of structure sets is an array with the identifiers of structures (from the `worldgen/structures` file) and weight for how often they should be picked.

 <CodeHeader>minecraft:structure_set</CodeHeader>